 Allow parallel access through AALI for multiple threads

-As an abstract identifier, an AAL Queue or AAL Queue ID does not reflect a HW design specification or requirement but an AAL interface specification.
+As an abstract construct, an AAL Queue does not reflect a HW design specification or requirement but an AAL interface specification.

 Example AAL-LPU Mapping

-The following Section contains example deployments mapping AAL-LPUs to Applications / O-RAN Cloudified Network Functions
+The following Section contains example deployments mapping AAL-LPUs to Applications / O-RAN Cloudified Network Functions.
+The labels ‘lpuId’ and ‘queueID’ in the following diagrams denote AAL-LPU object handle and identifier of an AAL queue respectively.

 Figure 4.2 Basic mapping of AAL-LPU to O-RAN Cloudified NF

-Figure 4.2 Basic mapping of AAL-LPU to O-RAN Cloudified NF example shows a simple deployment with a HW Accelerator supporting a single AAL-LPU which exposes a single AAL Queue for the application to use.
+Figure 4.2 example shows a simple deployment with a HW Accelerator supporting a single AAL-LPU which exposes a single AAL Queue for the application to use.

-Figure 4.3 AAL-LPU mapping example showing multiple application support
+Figure 4.3 AAL-LPU mapping example showing multiple application support by a single HW accelerator

-Figure 4.3 example shows the AAL supporting multiple applications with a single HW Accelerator.
+Figure 4.3 example shows the AALI supporting multiple applications with a single HW Accelerator.
 The HW Accelerator exposes multiple VFs through SRIOV.
-Each VF maps to an instance of an AAL-LPU.
+Each VF maps to an AAL-LPU.
 Each Application is assigned a single AAL-LPU (VF) and all AAL-LPUs share the resources of the underlying HW Accelerator.

-Figure 4.4 Device mapping example showing multiple LPU support
+Figure 4.4 AAL-LPU mapping example showing multiple HW accelerators assigned to a single application

-Figure 4.4 example shows the AAL supporting an Application that is used by multiple HW Accelerators.
-In this case, a cloud platform contains multiple HW Accelerators, each HW Accelerator being exposed to the application as an AAL-LPU.
+Figure 4.4 example shows the AALI supporting an application that is deployed with multiple HW Accelerators.
+In this case, a cloud platform contains multiple HW Accelerators, each HW Accelerator being exposed to the same application as an AAL-LPU.

-Figure 4.5 AAL-LPU mapping showing multiple Queue support
+Figure 4.5 AAL-LPU mapping showing multiple AAL Queue support

 Figure 4.5 example shows the AAL-LPU supporting multiple AAL Queues which are used by an application in multiple threads – allowing the application to avoid locking when exercising the AAL interface.